QuarrelsomeDevil17/File-to-Canvas.js-Converter/README.md

 1. **Upload a File**:
    - Click the "Select File" button or drag and drop a file onto the upload area
-   - Supported formats: PNG, JPEG, PDF, Figma exports
+   - Supported formats: PNG, JPEG, PDF, Figma export

 2. **Preview**:
    - View your file rendered on the interactive canvas